MoRe-ERL: Learning Motion Residuals using Episodic Reinforcement Learning: PRELIMINARIES

 For $p>0$, each basis function $\Phi^{p}_{n}(u)$ is computed by interpolating between two corresponding lower-order basis functions, $\Phi^{p-1}_{n}(u)$ and $\Phi^{p-1}_{n+1}(u)$, using coefficients $j_{n}$ and $j_{n+1}$:

-By recursively\footnote{For illustrative visualization of this recursive process and more details, please refer to ~\cite{liao2024bmp}.} applying Eq.~(\ref{eq:deboor_recursive}) until order $P$, the $P$-th order basis function is obtained, see Fig. \ref{subfig:bp-recursive}.
+By recursively applying Eq.~(\ref{eq:deboor_recursive}) until order $P$, the $P$-th order basis function is obtained, see Fig. \ref{subfig:bp-recursive}.
 By substituting the resulting BMP basis functions into Eq.~(\ref{eq:prompy}), the trajectory of BMP can be computed using the linear basis function representation of ProMPs.

 \textbf{Derivative of B-Splines.} It is worth noting that the $i$-th order derivative of a $P$-th order B-spline remains a $(P-i)$-th order B-spline: where $\bm{\omega}^{(i)} = [w^{(i)}_1, ..., w^{(i)}_{N-i}]^{\top}$ represents the control points of the B-spline's derivatives.
 These control points are computed recursively: